 Information System for scientific and spatial data

 Spatial data will play an important role in research.
-To train students in the analysis of spatial processes within their research territories, a training in GIS (QGIS) is part of the curriculum.
-Spatial data generated during field work or received from external sources will be published using technologies and standards applied in the so-called Spatial Data Infrastructures (SDI).
-A “Scientific Data and Maps Portal”, which consists of a metadata catalog and a map viewer, will be online and maintained by the IDEA.
-This will allow users not only to search and download scientific data of any kind but also to interactively create their own maps by combining different thematic layers offered by the data portal catalog.
-This allows the IDEA to offer a complementary tool for the Observatory of Environmental Conflicts (OCA), thus strengthening the socio-ecological vision of the territory.
+To train students in the analysis of spatial processes within their research territories, training in GIS (QGIS) is part of the curriculum.
+Spatial data generated during fieldwork or received from external sources will be published using technologies and standards applied in the so-called Spatial Data Infrastructures (SDI).
+A “Scientific Data and Maps Portal”, which consists of a metadata catalogue and a map viewer, will be online and maintained by the IDEA.
+This will allow users not only to search and download scientific data of any kind but also to interactively create their own maps by combining different thematic layers offered by the data portal catalogue.
+This allows the IDEA to offer a complementary tool for the Observatory of Environmental Conflicts (OCA) thus strengthening the socio-ecological vision of the territory.

 The information system developed in the program has been called the Environmental Information System of the Environmental Studies Institute (SIAMI).
 It has been developed as a virtual platform for environmental data management based on free and open-source software.
 It systematizes spatial (geographic layers) and non-spatial (alphanumeric) information associated with the relationships between cultural and natural systems.
 SIAMI allows the visualization of unpublished information produced within the framework of the DSSP, IDEA and the whole National University, and easily shares environmental findings from research and projects.
 The platform is composed of three applications: the metadata catalogue, the geo-viewer and the enhanced version of the (OCA).